RiinSeresuto/student-information-system/README.md

 ```

 ## Creating database
-1. Run XAMPP or Laragon and run phpmyadmin on you browser and create a new database named.
+1. Run XAMPP or Laragon and run phpmyadmin on you browser and create a new database.
 2. Open your newly created database and import `studentInformationSystem.sql`

 ## Configuring the server